Yasmin (2004 film)

 Yasmin is a 2004 drama film directed by Kenneth Glenaan, written by Simon Beaufoy and starring Archie Panjabi and Renu Setna.
-It is set amongst a British Pakistani community in parts of Keighley (in West Yorkshire, England) before and after the events of the September 11 attacks.
+It is set amongst a British Pakistani community in parts of Keighley, West Yorkshire before and after the events of the September 11 attacks.

 Premise

 Yasmin is a young Muslim woman living in Britain.
 After Yasmin's husband is arrested on suspected terror charges following the September 11th attacks, she campaigns for his release from a holding center.